knutsoned/bevy_lazy_signals/README.md

 - [ ] Prevent infinite loops
 - [ ] See how well this plays with aery, bevy_mod_picking, bevy_mod_scripting, and sickle
 - [ ] Do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)
+- [ ] Write a bunch of Fennel code to see how well it works to script the computeds and effects

 ## General Usage